 Despite general neatness and ability to take care of itself, the cat needs assistance and attention of its owners.

-Brushing the cat and cutting its claws are necessary before washing your cat.
-To prevent water ingress into the cat’s ears put some cotton wool balls into them.
-Wash your cat with warm (not hot!) water with a special shampoo for pets, after that thoroughly wash away the shampoo, then wipe the cat completely dry, leave it in some warm place, brush its fur again and dry it with a fan.
+Brushing the cat and cutting its claws are necessary before washing.
+To prevent water ingress into the ears put some cotton wool balls into them.
+Wash your cat with warm (not hot!) water with a special shampoo for pets, after that thoroughly wash away the shampoo, then wipe completely dry, leave it in some warm place, brush its fur again and dry it with a fan.

-In our opinion, it’s important to perform all hygienic procedures with a cat from its early days and regularly (repeating them in some equal periods of time).
+In our opinion, it’s important to perform all hygienic procedures from its early days and regularly (repeating them in some equal periods of time).
 When the cat gets older it gets used to these not very pleasant things as a part of its communication with its owner.

 Who is the best pet – he cat or she cat?